steemit/smt-whitepaper/smt-manual/manual.md

 ## Qualitative discussion

-In a CRR market maker, where does the ``backing'' for newly emitted tokens come from?
+In a CRR market maker, where does the "backing" for newly emitted tokens come from?

 One option is to lower the reserve ratio $r$.
 This option results in no immediate market activity, but will weaken the response of the market maker to any future price changes.
-This is called the ``pay later'' option.
+This is called the "pay later" option.

 Another option is to change the dynamical system's initial conditions, i.e. edit the constants of integration.
 This option will cause the equilibrium price $p_{eq}$ to drop,